News

 Q. What are the criteria for the blooming and full bloom dates?

 A. The criteria are the same as those used by the Japan Meteorological Agency.
-The blooming date is defined as the first day when five to six or more flowers have opened on the designated observation tree (i.e. sample tree), and the full bloom date is the first day when more than 80% of the buds have opened on the sample tree.
+The blooming date is defined as the first day when five to six or more flowers have opened on the designated observation tree (i.e. sample tree), and the full bloom date is the first day when more than 80% of the buds have opened on the sample trees.

 Q. How many locations are expected?